sara-sabr/ITStrategy/_posts/en/2021-09-16-user-engagement-in-service-delivery.md

 We must design better products for citizens and public servant colleagues.
 *Why?* Because "we" demand it.
-Because a long-lasting, well-structured relationships is the secret ingredient to make users happy.
+Because a long-lasting, well-structured relationship is the secret ingredient to make users happy.

 ### Creating personas